 Creating organization-specific roles gives an organization detailed control of the privileges it assigns, and protects it in case Oracle Database changes the roles that it defines in future releases.
-For example, both CONNECT and RESOURCE roles will be deprecated in future Oracle Database releases.
 Chapter 4, "Configuring Privilege and Role Authorization," discusses how to create and manage roles.